carltheperson/advanced-js-objects/chapters/chapter-3.md

 #### Object.preventExtensions

 By default, Objects are extensible.
-This means it is possible to add new properties to them.  `Object.preventExtensions` prevents this by making your Objects non-extensible*.* This will only prevent *adding* new properties, and not deleting/changing existing properties.
+This means it is possible to add new properties to them.  `Object.preventExtensions` prevents this by making your Objects non-extensible.
+This will only prevent *adding* new properties, and not deleting/changing existing properties.

 ```jsx
 const obj = { a: "A", b: "B" }